pek-si/byc-lyzer/README.md

 - 0.9.0: Initial release
 - 0.9.1: Added tables for DRADIS and Civilians.
 Value of a skill card is displayed.
 - 0.9.2: Added table for Mission Deck.
+- 0.9.3: Fixed an issue with piloted vipers.